Time Remembered (album)

-Time Remembered is a live album by jazz pianist Bill Evans with Chuck Israels and Larry Bunker partially recorded at the Shelly Manne's club in Hollywood, California in May 1963, but not released until 1983 on the Milestone label as a 16-track double LP.
+Time Remembered is a live album by jazz pianist Bill Evans with Chuck Israels and Larry Bunker partially recorded at Shelly Manne's club in Hollywood, California in May 1963, but not released until 1983 on the Milestone label as a 16-track double LP.
 It would be later reissued on CD in 1999, with only 13 tracks.
 The trio performances were recorded at the same sessions that produced At Shelly's Manne-Hole (1963) and were first released on Bill Evans: The Complete Riverside Recordings (1984).
-The four solo performances ("Danny Boy", "Like Someone in Love", "In Your Own Sweet Way", and "Easy to Love") were recorded in a separate session in April 1962 in New York City.
+The four solo performances ("Danny Boy", "Like Someone in Love", "In Your Own Sweet Way" and "Easy to Love") were recorded in a separate session in April 1962 in New York City.
 "Some Other Time" was recorded in December 1958, in New York City.

 Reception

 The Allmusic review by Scott Yanow awarded the album 4 stars and states "This is one of the finest recordings by this particular trio.
 Worth searching for".